TheAmazinGreat/86-Motor-VPF-FFB-Base/readme.md

 Fusion file only in CAD folder for now.

 # Printed Parts
 All STLs should be checked for best orientation in the slicer to minimize supports.
+Placing the long edge of the case plates in the X direction worked best for my set up.
 I printed all my parts in eSUN PLA+ with a 0.6mm nozzle, 0.3mm layer height.
 Adapt as necessary to your printer and filament.

 | File | Qty | Support | Description |
 |------|-----|---------|-------------|